pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `SP X.509 Certificate / SP X.509 Private Key`

 "Your SP needs a certificate and a private key for said certificate.
-Please coordinate with your IdP, if you are supposed to generate these yourself or if they are provided to you.
+Please ask your IdP if you are supposed to generate these yourself or if they are provided to you.

 `SP X.509 New Certificate`